seattleflu/assembly/README.md

 ## Set Up
 ### FASTQ Files
-The pipeline expects 8 total FASTQ files for each individual sample, with Read 1 (R1) and Read 2 (R2) from 4 different lanes.
+The pipeline expects 2 or 8 total FASTQ files for each individual sample, with Read 1 (R1) and Read 2 (R2) from 1 lane or 4 different lanes.

 Expected filename format: `318375_S12_L001_R1_001.fastq.gz` where `318375` is the NWGC sample ID.